juniorgasparotto/SysCommand/documentation/en.md

 C:\MyApp.exe history-list
 ```

-The last two commands do not return outpus.
+The last two commands do not return outputs.

 * To disable the command `ArgsHistoryCommand` see topic [Specifying the types of commands](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#specifying-commands).
 * The action `history-load` returns an object of type `RedirectResult` that forces redirection to a new command.
 Any input from this action will be despised.
 See the topic [Command redirection](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#redirectiong-commands).